 Massages are sometimes seen as the ultimate in self-care and relaxation.
 You’re literally putting yourself into someone else’s hands for 20 minutes or more, allowing them to make you feel amazing.
 So are massages good for you?

 Some people come away feeling relaxed, calm, and happy, which is the perfect antidote for the stresses of life.
-What about the health side of things, though?
-Are massages good for you or is it just a relaxation thing you could do in any other way and get the same results?
+What about the science behind everything.
+Are massages actually good for you or is it just a relaxation thing you could do in any other way and get the same results?

 After all, there are cheaper ways to improve your emotional state and feel better.
 Massages would be even more powerful if they helped with your physical health too.
 And, just like baths and saunas, the potential is there.
 However, there are some risks we need to think about as well.

 Are Massages Good For You?

 Massage is generally used as a complementary or integrative approach to health.
 This means that massage isn’t likely to cure any conditions, but can be part of a broader treatment approach.